athena-labz/athena/README.md

 Natural language contracts also cause a series of problems.
 Subjectivity can result in unfair decisions and misunderstanding.
 Complexity requires expensive lawyers to create contracts.
 Neither of these attributes are desirable in a legal system that aims for fairness and openness.

-**Mateus' comment**

-I think we could add more details to this first section

 ### 2. Solution

 DigiServices aims to overcome the limits of physical contracts by providing a platform that enables parties to create contracts stored in the Cardano blockchain.
 The platform builds members trust based on token rewards and penalties, supported by a Credit Assessment System (CAS) able to address every platform member.